simplewidgets/countries_world_map/README.md

 Online example is available at [countriesworldmap.simplewidgets.dev](https://countriesworldmap.simplewidgets.dev "World Map Example | simplewidgets.dev")

+## Support
+To see which countries are supported, please see the online example or the list below.

 ## About this package
 This flutter package draws a map of choice using the CustomPainter.
 These maps can be quite big so please read "Perfomance" below.
 When tapping a area on the map (country, state etc.) you will get a callback providing you with the name, id and tapdetails of the area being tapped.